Mare Yacht ChartersTake Me Back

 The island is often referred to as “L’ île de Maré” because it is a French overseas territory.
 It is located in New Caledonia’s archipelago and part of the Loyalty Islands Province, northeast of the mainland.

-Just 42 km long and 16 to 33 km wide in places, this coral atoll surrounds a former lagoon.
+This coral atoll surrounds a former lagoon just 42 km long and 16 to 33 km wide in places.
 The higher ground is made up of a honeycomb of pools and caves.
 Cliffs overlook many of the beaches, including the natural beach of Yejele.
-Tadin is the largest town and serves as the administrative centre for the commune of Maré.
-Characteristic Araucaria trees protect the flatlands near to the beach areas.
+Trading is the largest town and serves as the administrative centre for the commune of Maré.
+Characteristic Araucaria trees protect the flatlands near the beach areas.